Coarse-graining in time with the Functional Renormalisation Group: Relaxation in Brownian Motion: Summary

-The difficulties faced obtaining results at very low temperature may indicate that the derivative expansion is insufficient for capturing dynamics in the low temperature regime.
-However, such a conclusion cannot be drawn solely from the results presented in this manuscript; indeed, one should investigate whether the convergence properties of the thermal problem may be improved by a using a regulator function different from the Callan-Symanzik regulator, $r_1=k$, used here.
-The recent findings of \cite{Balog2019, DePolsi2020} suggest that an appropriately optimized regulator, which also excludes the regime $\omega>k$ from contributing to the flow, can ensure good convergence properties and a sizeable radius of convergence.
+Although our conclusions on the temperature dependent relation between the spectral expansion and the derivative expansion of the fRG are suggestive, and reasonable given the premise of the latter, a more precise quantitative comparison would be called for and should be addressed in future work.
+The insights gained from a more detailed, quantitative understanding of the fRG's range of validity when applied to the dynamical studies of thermally driven systems may lead to interesting and important applications.
+There are also issues relevant to the technicalities of applying the fRG programme and which may lead to better convergence properties.
+For example, the recent findings of \cite{Balog2019, DePolsi2020} suggest that an appropriately optimized regulator, which also excludes the regime $\omega>k$ from contributing to the flow, can ensure good convergence properties and a sizeable radius of convergence.
 Comparisons with \cite{Balog2019, DePolsi2020} are non-trivial because the supersymmetry of the Brownian motion problem makes the structure of the flow equations different to that of a simple scalar theory.
-This is an important question to be resolved however.
+This is an important question to be resolved however and we hope to return to it in future work.

-Anther possibility is that as the temperature is lowered, the particle ends up being trapped in one of the local minima and the relevant dynamics is more akin to an escape problem, where the Kramers escape rate formula applies, rather than motion on an effective potential.
-The effective action may then be fundamentally non-local and not subject to a meaningful derivative expansion.
-We suspect this low temperature regime would bear strong similarities to quantum tunnelling computations, involving appropriate instanton-like solutions and the appropriate functional determinants from fluctuations around them.
-In that case an fRG study analogous to that developed in \cite{Strumia1999, Strumia1999b, Strumia1999a} would apply.
-Study of the fRG flow equation might then allow for analytic estimates of the temporal timescales required for escape over the barriers.
-Examining this regime further would also be an interesting direction for future investigation.

-In terms of computational effort and speed, the solution of both the LPA and WFR PDEs offer significant advantages over direct numerical simulation of the Langevin equation, averaged over enough realisations to gain accurate statistics even in the more simple case of the equilibrium limit.
-It would be interesting to compare with standard techniques involving the Fokker-Planck equation at equilibrium, as there are well-established ways for solving the latter, and the accuracy obtained for complicated, landscape-type potentials with many bumps and dips.
-Obtaining accurate spectra in such complicated, non-polynomial potentials -- even at equilibrium -- is not trivial. fRG methods can be systematically extended to multiple degrees of freedom and therefore may offer clear computational advantages in studying the stochastic dynamics of more than one degree of freedom, especially in field theoretical problems.
-These are systems where the corresponding functional Fokker-Planck equation is often numerically intractable.